Luis Fabián Artime

 Luis Fabián Artime (born December 15, 1965) is an Argentine former professional footballer who played as a forward.

 Artime was born in Ramos Mejía, Greater Buenos Aires.
 He spent most of his career playing for Belgrano de Córdoba where he is regarded as a club legend and is the all-time leading goalscorer with 91 goals in his career.
-His father was Luis Artime, a great goalscorer in the 1960s.
+His father was Luis Artime, a famous goalscorer in the 1960s.

 Artime was a prolific goalscorer and while playing in Peru, he was the top goalscorer in 2002.

+Artime was elected as president of Belgrano in February 2021.
+Under his administration, Belgrano won the Primera Nacional title after defeating Brown de Adrogué by 3–2 in the 2022 season and therefore returned to the Argentine Primera División.